FarrandTom/mini-summit/new_storage/README.md

 * This repository

 ## How do I use this repo?
-Ensure you have a working VPC environment by following the steps found in this [parent repository](https://github.ibm.com/Thomas-Farrand/create_vpc_cluster).
+Ensure you have a working VPC environment by following the steps found [here](https://github.ibm.com/Thomas-Farrand/create_vpc_cluster).

 Then follow the step-by-step workflow in this [repository's wiki]().